Antoine Jermaine Elmore -- Orangeburg

-ORANGEBURG -- Graveside services for Mr. Antoine Jermaine Elmore, 36, of 40 Keener Court, will be held at 11 a.m.
+ORANGEBURG -- Graveside services for Mr. Antoine Jermaine Elmore, 36, of 40 Keener Court, Orangeburg, will be held at 11 a.m.
 Thursday, March 25, 2021, at Rock Hill AME Church, Vance, with interment in the church cemetery.
-The Rev. Dr. Jimmy Lee Ravenel Sr., is officiating.
+The Rev. Dr. Jimmy Lee Ravenel Sr. is officiating.

-Public viewing will be held from 2 to 7 p.m.
-Wednesday, March 24, at the funeral home.
+Public viewing was held from 2 to 7 p.m.
+Wednesday, March 24.

 Family and friends may call his wife, Aretha Elmore, at 803-682-9557 or Simmons Funeral Home and Crematory of Orangeburg.